For-Jabez/The-Crux/Visualize_the_Concept.md

 No one would listen.

 Everyone claimed ownership of "truth" and the data pipelines and search engines are owned by the same companies who circularly finance the LLMs.
-They bought Journals, Webcasts, Newspapers and more as well.
+They bought journals, journalists, webcasts, newspapers and more as well.
 Censorship and data manipulation followed in a bid to claim the truth for their own.

 So we began work on **the Crux** — a project to cut through the deluge and put humanity back on the path of knowledge and truth.